KOREATECH-MUIN/ugv_gazebo_sim/scout/README.md

 ​	Run the start file of scout_mini model and visualize the model in Rviz

 ```
-roslaunch scout_description display_scout_mini.launch
+ros2 launch scout_description display_mini.launch.py
 ```

 ![img](image/scout_mini_rviz.png)

-### 3、3.
-Start the gazebo simulation environment of scout_v2 and scout_mini and control scout_v2 and scout_mini movement in the gazebo
+### 3、Start the gazebo simulation environment of scout_v2 and scout_mini and control scout_v2 and scout_mini movement in the gazebo

 ​	Enter the scout_ws folder